BlackRock program to test tools to boost saving by individuals

-NEW YORK, Oct 3 (Reuters) - BlackRock Inc has teamed up with Mastercard Inc, United Parcel Service Inc and Etsy Inc among other organizations, to build and test tools to help individuals start saving for emergencies.
+NEW YORK (Reuters) - BlackRock Inc (BLK.N) has teamed up with Mastercard Inc (MA.N), United Parcel Service Inc (UPS.N) and Etsy Inc (ETSY.O) among other organizations, to build and test tools to help individuals start saving for emergencies.

 The companies will work with a group of nonprofits focused on consumer financial health to build then test savings products on their employees, BlackRock said in a statement.